mdm-code/termcols/README.md

 The selection of style and color control sequences implemented by the package was largely based on an exhaustive list of Select Graphic Rendition (SGR) control sequences available at [Wikipedia ANSI](https://en.wikipedia.org/wiki/ANSI_escape_code).
 It is a great resource in case one or more elements appear not to be supported in a given terminal.

-The Escape sequence for termcols is set to \033, which means that it should work without any issues with Bash, Zsh or Dash.
+The Escape sequence for `termcols` is set to `\033`, which means that it should work without any issues with Bash, Zsh or Dash.
 Other shells might not support it.